S3-working-group/s3-practical-guide/content/src/patterns/sense-making-and-decision-making/determine-requirements.md

 ## When to determine a requirement?

-Determine the requirement _before_ deciding how to specifically respond to an organizational driver, but _after_ establishing that this is in fact an organizational driver, that it's yours or your team's responsibility to deal with it, _and_ that responding is a priority.
-Determining a requirement for drivers that are _not_ a priority might be wasteful, because the situation or its relevance to the organization might change.
+Determine the requirement _before_ deciding how to specifically respond to an organizational driver, but _after_ establishing that this is in fact an organizational driver, that it is your or your team’s responsibility to address it, _and_ that responding is a priority.
+Determining a requirement for an organizational driver that you do not yet intend to deal with might be wasteful, because over time the situation or its relevance to the organization might change.